polarbirke/svala/README.md

 );
 ```

 This assigns a map to `$config`.
-The _key_ of the map entry, 'border', is your base selector and its value – a nested map – holds the rest of the settings for this particular class.
+The _key_ of the only map entry, 'border', is your base selector and its value – a nested map – holds the rest of the settings for this particular class.

 Now all that is left to do is to call the generator with your config: